cartalyst/cart/docs/usage/exceptions.md

 `Cartalyst\Cart\Exceptions\CartMissingRequiredIndexException`

-This exception is thrown whenever a required index is not provided.
+This exception will be thrown whenever a required index is not provided.

 `Cartalyst\Cart\Exceptions\CartInvalidQuantityException`

-Quantity is invalid.
+This exception will be thrown when the provided quantity is invalid.

 `Cartalyst\Cart\Exceptions\CartInvalidPriceException`

-Price is invalid.
+This exception will be thrown when the provided price is invalid.

 `Cartalyst\Cart\Exceptions\CartInvalidAttributesException`

-The provided attributes array is invalid or malformed.
+This exception will be thrown whenever the provided attributes are invalid or malformed.

 `Cartalyst\Cart\Exceptions\CartItemNotFoundException`

-The exception is thrown whenever an item is not found.
+This exception will be thrown whenever you request an item that does not exist.